Did you know that inbound links are one of the most important factors contributing to how your business gets ranked in search results?

-Even better, content can help you get more inbound links.
+A great place to start is with your website content.
 If your website has a blog, your content can earn you backlinks!
 We'll talk about that later though.

 How Do Search Engines Find Backlinks?

-Here’s what Google has to say about crawlers
+Here’s what Google has to say about crawlers:

 “Crawlers look at web pages and follow links on those pages, much like you would if you were browsing content on the web.
 They go from link to link and bring data about those web pages back to Google’s servers.”